 It was a Thursday.

-I remember because I had just finished recording videos for a free course to help Christians stop making mistakes which holds most back from truly mastering their lives as they master their Bibles.
+I remember because I had just finished recording videos for a free course to help Christians like you, stop making mistakes, holding you back from truly mastering your life as you master your Bibles.

 I recorded it once and was not happy with the recordings.
 So I recorded them again!